mousepawmedia/devdocs/network/source/network/phabricator.rst

 add it!
 The fastest way to do this is to click :guilabel:`Create Project` in the upper-right corner of the Projects app, and select :guilabel:`Create Label`.

-..
-WARNING:: Labels should cover BROAD subject areas.
+..  warning:: Labels should cover BROAD subject areas.
 Don't create labels
     for things like "Compiling C on Mac" or "Ubuntu 16.04".

 ..  _phab_projects_workboard: